allannapier/codebotiks_app/README.md

 A Python tool that automatically generates documentation for Python files in a GitHub repository using Google's Gemini AI.
 The tool maintains the repository's directory structure and can optionally create a pull request with the generated documentation.

+⚠️ **IMPORTANT SECURITY AND PRIVACY WARNING** ⚠️

+This tool uses Google's Gemini AI to analyze code and generate documentation.
+By using this tool:
+- All code being analyzed will be sent to Google's servers
+- The code will be processed by Google's AI models
+- The code may be used to improve Google's services
+- You should **NOT** use this tool on any repository unless you have explicit permission to share its code with third-party services
+- You should **NOT** use this tool on private, proprietary, or sensitive code without proper authorization

+By using this tool, you accept responsibility for ensuring you have the necessary rights and permissions to share the code with Google's services.

 ## Features

 - Clones GitHub repositories